 Pledge of Net Revenues.
-Pursuant to the Indenture, the City transfers, places a charge upon, assigns and sets over to the Trustee, for the benefit of the owners of the Bonds (which consist of the Series 2018A Bonds and any Parity Bonds), that portion of the Net Revenues that is necessary to pay the principal or redemption price of and interest on the Bonds in any Fiscal Year, together with all moneys on deposit in the Debt Service Fund (except, potentially, as described under the heading "- Deemed Consent to Certain Springing Amendments" with respect to the Reserve Account, which is held within the Debt Service Fund), and such portion of the Net Revenues is irrevocably pledged to the punctual payment of the principal or redemption price of and interest on the Bonds (and any State Loans treated as Parity Bonds, to the extent described below under the heading "- Parity Bonds and State Loans - State Loans").
+Pursuant to the Indenture, the City transfers, places a charge upon, assigns and sets over to the Trustee, for the benefit of the owners of the Bonds (which consist of the Series 2020 Bonds and any Parity Bonds), that portion of the Net Revenues that is necessary to pay the principal or redemption price of and interest on the Bonds in any Fiscal Year, together with all moneys on deposit in the Debt Service Fund, and such portion of the Net Revenues is irrevocably pledged to the punctual payment of the principal or redemption price of and interest on the Bonds (and any State Loans treated as Parity Bonds, to the extent described below under the heading "- Parity Bonds and State Loans - State Loans").